ranfysvalle02/bayesian-nn/README.md

 ### **Demystifying Bayesian Neural Networks: A Probabilistic Approach to Smarter AI**

+In traditional neural networks, when we make a prediction, we get a single output.
+For example, in a binary classification problem, we might get a single probability that a given input belongs to the positive class.

+However, in many real-world scenarios, we want to know more than just the most likely prediction.
+We want to know how certain the model is about its prediction.
+This is where Bayesian Neural Networks (BNNs) come in.

+A BNN, unlike a traditional neural network, doesn't just output a single prediction.
+Instead, it outputs a distribution of predictions.
+This is achieved by using dropout during both training and prediction.
+During prediction, we run the model multiple times (Monte Carlo sampling), each time with a different dropout mask, and collect all the outputs.

+The mean of this distribution is the model's prediction, similar to a traditional neural network.
+However, the spread of the distribution (often measured by standard deviation or variance) gives us a measure of the model's uncertainty about its prediction.

+If the model is very certain, all the predictions will be close to the mean, and the spread will be small.
+If the model is uncertain, the predictions will be spread out over a larger range, and the spread will be large.

 ---

 ### **Introduction: The Power of Probabilities in AI and Reality**